 But the plain truth about the EV Revolution is that everything won’t go electric until we make better batteries.

-Let’s take a quick trip back to chemistry class…
+To understand why, let’s take a quick trip back to chemistry class…

 Conventional lithium-ion batteries are built on liquid battery chemistry.
 That is, they comprise a solid cathode and anode, with a liquid electrolyte solution connecting the two.